RedElf (Elle Fredine) is a photographer and published author who enjoys crafting and finding unique gifts.

-Christmas—that time of year when we smile at strangers, when we share fellowship with those outside our usual circles, when we exchange greetings with family and friends around the world.
-Many exquisite vintage cards are available, as well as fun modern designs, but my favorites, purely for their personal touch, has always been unique, handmade greeting cards.
+Christmas—that time of year when we smile at strangers, share fellowship with those outside our usual circles, and exchange greetings with family and friends around the world.
+Many exquisite vintage cards are available, as well as fun modern designs, but my favorites, purely for their personal touch, have always been unique handmade greeting cards.

-When I worked in retail, part of my job was to dream up ideas for seasonal crafts—Halloween crafts, Easter crafts, Christmas crafts.
+When I worked in retail, part of my job was to dream up ideas for seasonal crafts—Halloween crafts, Easter crafts, and Christmas crafts.
 I loved developing Christmas card ideas.
-I used to teach how to make all manner of Christmas cards: paper tole cards, embroidered cards, paper appliqued cards, and one of my favorite classes, Ink & Wash Christmas cards.
+I used to teach how to make all manner of Christmas cards: paper tole cards, embroidered cards, paper appliqued cards, and one of my favorite classes—ink and wash Christmas cards.

 Not everyone feels comfortable creating their own greeting card designs, so I always provided a selection of "patterns" for the cards we would then complete over the course of the evening.

 Once the pattern is ready, it is quite simple to make these beautiful cards.
-All you need are a few simple materials - cardstock, a waterproof pen, watercolor paints, newsprint or craft paper, an electric iron set on low heat, and a cup of strong, black coffee.
+All you need are a few simple materials:

 The card stock I prefer is sturdy and has a slightly pebbled surface.
 I like the way it "grabs" the pen.
 Strathmore makes an excellent product, with approximately the same feel as 300 lb cold press paper, but a lighter, smoother card stock will work equally as well.

-Step 5 - Once you have achieved the desired intensity of color, iron the card stock on the back until it it is nicely flat and dry, using low heat to prevent scorching.
+- Once you have achieved the desired intensity of color, iron the card stock on the back until it is nicely flat and dry, using low heat to prevent scorching.